abrichr/recruiterbot/README.md

 stories and corresponding utterances, one for each possible status (received, rejected, interview, or unknown).
-Although it is possible to implement this with a single story and an action that formats the response, this design did not contain enough training data for the bot to be reliable.
+Although it is possible to implement this with a single story and an action that formats the response, this design did not result in enough training data for the bot to be reliable.

 Checking the status of an application requires that the user provide their name.
 This is handled by the `ApplicationStatusForm`, which has `PERSON` as a required slot.
-This slot can get filled either by the corresponding `PERSON` entity populated by the `SpacyEntityExtractor` (specified in the pipeline in ``config.yml`), or by whatever text the user responds with when the bot asks them for their name.
+This slot can get filled either by the corresponding `PERSON` entity populated by the `SpacyEntityExtractor` (specified in the pipeline in `config.yml`), or by whatever text the user responds with when the bot asks them for their name.
 This allows the user to specify their name upon greeting the bot, and not have the bot ask them again when they check for their status.
 For example: